transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 * [Hardware Security Module](#ibp-console-adv-deployment-cfg-hsm) - Configure the peer to use an HSM to generate and store private keys.
 * [Peer configuration override](#ibp-console-adv-deployment-peer-create-json) - Choose this option when you want to override peer configuration.

+You also have the ability to choose the version of Fabric that will be used to deploy your peer.
+It is recommended to always choose the latest version, as this version will have the latest fixes and improvements.
+However, note that you might have to re-vendor your smart contract if it was written in Golang.
+For more information, see [Write and package your smart contract](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-write-package).
+Also, it is currently not possible to enable any v2.0 [Fabric capabilities](https://hyperledger-fabric.readthedocs.io/en/release-2.0/capabilities_concept.html){: external}.
+{: important}

 ### State database
 {: #ibp-console-adv-deployment-level-couch}